Liverpool explosion: What we know so far

 Police, firefighters and a bomb disposal unit attended the scene.

-About two hours later, properties on Rutland Avenue near Sefton Park, and Boaler Street in Kensington were raided by armed officers.
+About two hours after the blast, properties on Rutland Avenue near Sefton Park and in the Kensington area were raided by armed officers.

+Three arrests took place in Sutcliffe Street, in Kensington, where witnesses reported seeing armed officers approach a terraced house.

-The second, on Boaler Street - about a mile from the hospital - took place an hour later, at about 14:00 GMT.
+The second around Sutcliffe Street and the adjacent Boaler Street - about a mile from the hospital - took place an hour later, at about 14:00.

 There was a heavy police presence, including police negotiators, outside the house on Rutland Avenue overnight.